swift-extras/swift-extras-json/README.md

 ### What about `Date` and `Data`?

-Date and Data are special cases for encoding and decoding.
+Date and Data are particular cases for encoding and decoding.
 They do have default implementations that are kind off special:

 - Date will be encoded as a float